 3 Surprising Facts You Didn’t Know About Penguins

 - Penguins are fierce predators.
-We don’t tend to think of penguins as predators, but they spend most of their time at sea, feeding on krill, squid and fish, depending on the species.
-They are very effective hunters, but this happens at depth (30-50m for Gentoo penguins, up to 500m for Emperors) and ambush their prey from underneath.
+We don’t tend to think of penguins as predators, but they spend most of their time at sea, feeding on krill, squid, and fish, depending on the species. suggest swapping the sentence order: They are very effective hunters and ambush their prey from underneath, but this happens at depth (30-50m for Gentoo penguins, up to 500m for Emperors).

 - Penguins are sexy.
 In the public eye, they have a cute and faithful image, but many of the stereotypes are incomplete or untrue.
 One of the early scientists on Scott’s expedition who reported back on the sexual habits of Adélie penguins was so shocked by the promiscuity and sexual behaviour that he ‘coded’ his notes in Greek.

 - Penguins are not just in Antarctica.
-They are birds which evolved in cold waters but have radiated to also colonise hot regions like Galapagos and South Africa.
+They are birds that evolved in cold waters but have radiated to also colonize hot regions like the Galapagos and South Africa.
 They might have gone further if not for species in the north already occupying their niche.
 Indeed, it is likely we get the word ‘penguin’ from the Welsh for Great Auk, an extinct seabird in the northern hemisphere that looked like a penguin.

 Penguin Watch Research: What Is It?